Health Data Science - PHD

 • Applied Biostatistics Concentration: 12 credits minimum

-• Applied Bioinformatics Concentration: 18 credits minimum
+• Bioinformatics Concentration: 18 credits minimum

 Both concentrations: elective selections must include at least*: